gerardmarquinarubio/ReactTypewriter/README.md

 > loop?: boolean = false

-Set to true if the typewriter should loop after finishing typing the word(s). *Defaults to false*.
+Set to true if the typewriter should loop after finishing typing the string(s). *Defaults to false*.

 > random?: number = 30